8734 E Shea Blvd. Suite 108

 How much does a full face of fillers cost?

-You should expect to pay between $600 and $1,500 per ml of fillers in Scottsdale, Arizona.
+You should expect to pay between $600 and $1,500 per ml of fillers in Scottsdale or Phoenix Arizona.
 The total cost will depend on the amount of filler required.
 If you need 10ml of filler, you will pay between $6,000 and $15,000 for a full face filler.

-Polymethyl-Methacrylate Microspheres (PMMA) lasts the longest.
-Its effect can last up to 5 years after the treatment day.
+The dermal filler Polymethyl-Methacrylate Microspheres (PMMA) typically has its results last the longest.
+Its effect can last up to 3 to 5 years after the treatment day.

 Hyaluron filler is typically available in a 1ml syringe which costs between $600 and $1,000.